dovecot/documentation/docs/howto/lda.md

-preserve the case of `${extension}`, remove the `hu` [flags](http://www.postfix.org/pipe.8.html), and be sure to utilize [[variable]] in your `dovecot.conf` for mail locations and other configuration parameters that are expecting lower case):
+preserve the case of `${extension}`, remove the `hu` [flags](http://www.postfix.org/pipe.8.html), and be sure to utilize [[variable]] in your `dovecot.conf` for mail locations and other configuration parameters that are expecting lowercase):

 ```
 dovecot unix    -       n       n       -       -      pipe